dahalsweekar/Chatroom/README.md

 | ------------- | ------------- |
 | ![chat2](https://github.com/dahalsweekar/Chatroom/assets/99968233/b4473b1a-341e-432b-b977-dd2aceae2fca) | ![chat1](https://github.com/dahalsweekar/Chatroom/assets/99968233/1f14ead2-987d-4eea-8262-50b1807fc641) |

+## To dos:
+  - [ ] Use JWT Authentication to tokenize a session to chatroom.
+  - [ ] Secure routes using access token and refresh token.

 # Features
 ## 1. FastAPI:
 FastAPI is a high-performance web framework for building Application Programming Interface (API) using python programming language.
 FastAPI basically sits between the front-end and the backend.
 It may act as a authenticator or a validator of data being passed between front-end and back-end.
 In this project, I have not implemented JWT Authentication, but I have used hash password generator to generate a unique and undecodable string and stored them in a database.
 The CRUD operation is performed on a seperate python file to ensure readability and organization of the code.
 The routes that are implemented in this project are as follows: